 Immediate, we have two truths that we need to keep in mind:

 - Most of us aren't earning much (if anything) from our blogs, and

 - The bigger our email list, the more we're paying (or going to pay)

-Knowing that, we only want those people who are actively engaged to be on our list, don’t we?
-We don’t want a bunch of people who aren’t interested in our emails to remain as subscribers because that means we’re paying money for them to receive emails that they’re not opening, or just deleting.
+Knowing that, we only want those actively engaged to be on our list, don’t we?
+We don’t want many people who aren’t interested in our emails to remain as subscribers because that means we’re paying money for them to receive emails that they’re not opening or just deleting.

 And, there's another downside to unengaged subscribers.

 Unengaged subscribers reduce our email open and click-through rates.
 And, it artificially inflates our subscriber count, which means we’re paying for the privilege of someone who deletes our emails.

 That doesn’t make much fiscal (or logical) sense.

 If someone unsubscribes after receiving an email from us, that doesn’t mean that we suck (here's how to make your emails super juicy).
 Or that our email sucked.
 It just means they aren’t interested any longer.
 That’s cool.